byronbytes/Tasks/README.md

 ## Installation
 ### Prerequisites
-Before you can run Tasks, you will need to install [.NET Core](https://dotnet.microsoft.com/download) directly from Microsoft.
+Before you can run Tasks, you will need to install [.NET Core](https://dotnet.microsoft.com/download).

 ### Tasks Executable file
 After you installed **.NET Core**, get Tasks executable by: